 Walker's Haute Route (East)9 Days & 8 Nights 5 Read 5 reviews

-- The Matterhorn coming into view as you reach Zermatt
+- Spot the Matterhorn coming into view as you reach Zermatt

-- Enjoying a relaxed picnic lunch in a wildflower filled meadow
+- Savor a relaxed picnic lunch in a wildflower filled meadow

-- Being part of the camaraderie on the Walker’s Haute Route
+- Be part of the camaraderie on the Walker’s Haute Route

-- Wandering through the greatest collection of 4000m peaks in the Alps
+- Wander through the greatest collection of 4000m peaks in the Alps

 What To Expect

 Self Guided | Go at your own pace on an independent active holiday.

 Inn to Inn Walking | A classic point to point walking trip, staying in a different location each night

 - National Parks & Trails

 The Walker’s Haute Route follows well-marked trails, although generally it is not marked as the WHR but rather to the next destination.
 The trail marking in Switzerland is particularly good.
 We supply you with detailed 1:50 000 Swiss Topo maps, a comprehensive guidebook and route suggestions for each day.